stevenrjanssens/dfreproject/docs/source/index.rst

-If you use this pacakge, please cite our Zenodo DOI:
+If you use this package, please cite our Zenodo DOI:

 https://doi.org/10.5281/zenodo.15170605